 The bus leaves the piazza at the far right end (diagonally from where you came in) along Via de' Burro, which heads over in the direction of the Corso again; then however it twists left, and you cross the right-hand side of the Piazza di Pietra ("Stone Square").
 Crane round behind to your left and you will see the stones that give the square its name: the massive marble columns which are the remains of the Temple of Hadrian - another of Rome's hidden treasures.
 The building of which they form one side used to be Rome's Stock Exchange (the 'Borsa') before these financial dealings were moved up to Milan.
 A further examination on foot will reveal how far below modern ground-level the bases of the columns really are - you can see right down to the original ancient street about 5 or 6 metres below.

-Actually, as the bus carries on along Via dei Bergamaschi, if you have jumped ship temporarily you can have a drink or a snack at the bar at the end on the left of this street: Bar 'Chigi' gives you a foretaste of what lies just ahead.
+Actually, as the bus carries on along Via dei Bergamaschi, if you have jumped ship temporarily you can have a drink or a snack at the bar at the end on the left of this street: Bar 'Chigi' (now closed!) gives you a foretaste of what lies just ahead.
 As you will see, the bus comes out into the Piazza Colonna, dominated by Rome's 'other' column.
 It is true that the carving spiralling around this one, dedicated to Marcus Aurelius (emperor-but-one after Hadrian) is inferior to that of the much more famous Trajan's Column near the Forum, but it still seems rather unfair that most visitors to Rome are unaware it even exists.

 More amazingly, though, on the far side of this square is the official residence of Italy's Prime Minister, in Palazzo Chigi (the 'Chigi' were yet another of the old Roman patrician families).
 What a difference from our own Number 10!
 Most days in the piazza, you will only see about one lone police car (with its occupants probably posing by the fountain, or chatting up a signorina or two).
 When Silvio was the PM he had two pads in the vicinity: his main palace is still just around the corner at Palazzo Grazioli; now he has gone, whoever is the Prime Minister this week has the honour of using these offices now, and it is quite surprising that you can walk practically right up to the front door here and knock on the windows... can't imagine that happening in Downing Street!
 Bar Chigi across the square is practically the PM's local - and still not too far for Silvio to come for old time's sake...sadly you are unlikely to bump into him (he has one or two things on his mind at the moment)… but you could have a quick one there yourself anyway!